If you’ve read about the cash envelope system for budgeting, you recognize the genius in its simplicity.

 Your “envelopes” will exist in name only.
-Using a notebook, index cards, or your phone, you’ll keep track of how much money you have spent from each category.
-This requires vigilant work to keep your spending tracked and current.
+Using a notebook, index cards, or your phone, you’ll track how much money you have spent from each category.
+Tracking requires vigilant work to keep your spending tracked and current.

 This Budget Book would work great!

-2) Create a checking account for each category of your budget and have your direct deposit automatically distribute your paycheck into the appropriate accounts.
+2) Create a checking account for each budget category and have your direct deposit automatically distribute your paycheck into the appropriate accounts.

-This requires some upfront work (and the bank teller might look at you funny).
-This method is helpful because you can use category-specific debit cards for online purchases and/or automatic payments.
+Setting up direct deposit requires some upfront work (and the bank teller might look at you funny).
+This method is helpful because you can use category-specific debit cards for online purchases and automatic payments.

-Although you might have 8 different accounts for our categories, you only need to carry around 3 debit cards each (groceries, business account, and personal account).
+Although you might have eight different accounts for our categories, you only need to carry around three debit cards each (groceries, business account, and personal account).

-Use your bank app to check how much money you have in each account, or you could also use paper or your phone to track your spending.
+Use your bank app to check how much money you have in each account, or you could also use paper or your phone to keep track of your spending.

-If you are unsure which method of cashless envelope system would work best for you, I recommend trying option number one (with one account and one debit card) first.
+If you are unsure which method of the cashless envelope system will work best for you, I recommend first trying option number one (with one account and one debit card).

-If you have trouble with the tracking or would like the added convenience of being able to set up automatic bill pay, try out option number two (multiple checking accounts).
+If you have trouble with the tracking or would like the added convenience of setting up automatic bill pay, try option number two (multiple checking accounts).

 The beauty of the envelope system is that there are many different ways to do it.
 You can try all of them until you find a fit that helps you stay on budget the best!